kavyaboompur/github-issue-ai-assistant/README.md

 or frontend will fail due to missing paths.

 ### Required Software
+### If any necessary package are requireded install
 - **Python 3.11**
   - Recommended version: **Python 3.11.9**
   - This version is required to ensure compatibility with all project dependencies